Spring Graduation Information

 We would like you to participate by providing a recent photo of yourself.
 The photo should be a high resolution head shot.
 Please see the samples below.
 If you do not provide a photo, a graduate silhouette will appear above your name.
 Please be advised that all photos will be reviewed and approved before they are displayed.
 Photos may be resized or cropped in order to be displayed in the required 400 x 600 dpi resolution.

 We will also provide you with the option of coming to the College's main campus to have the College photographer take a photo of you for the Video Board.
-Photos of graduates will be taken at the Photo Studio located on the third floor of the College's Campus Center, Room 307, on the following dates and times:
+Photos of graduates will be taken at the Photo Studio located on the third floor of the College's Campus Center, Room 307, dates and times below:

 If you have any questions about this specific initiative, please email email@example.com and we will be happy to answer your questions.